 - Parents need to teach their children about responsibility

-- The need to relieve families who want to adopt a dog
+- The need to help families searching for a dog to adopt

 - The need to save money on buying a dog